totalspectrum/spin2cpp/doc/spin.md

 ### DEBUG statements

-In flexspin, `DEBUG` statements are accepted only in Spin2 methods, *not* in PASM.
+In flexspin, `DEBUG` statements are accepted only in Spin2 methods, *not* in PASM (they are ignored in PASM).

 Debug statements are output only when the `-g` flag is given to flexspin.